darshankharbikar/linux-validation-for-HPC/README.md

 ### Relation to your current career path

-Your stated focus on **Linux device drivers, C, and Yocto** aligns well with Linux validation roles.
+**Linux device drivers, C, and Yocto** aligns well with Linux validation roles.
 Those skills provide a strong foundation for validating kernel changes, driver functionality, and platform stability.
 To transition toward HPC validation, the main additions are:

 * Performance engineering and profiling.
 * NUMA and multi-socket system architecture.